GrinonBarrett/Taksidos/Core Rules/Creatures/Quillier.md

 #### Special Features

 **Prickly**: Any creature which brawls with the quillier or inflicts an attack against it as a result of trampling, is subject to a piercing attack.
-If the attack is a critical hit, it is treated as atoxic attack.
+If the attack is a critical hit, it is treated as a toxic attack.

 **Dash**: The quillier may sprint twice in a round without incurring fatigue if it did not sprint during the previous round.

 **Puncturing Quill**: As a reaction, the quillier may fire a quill at a creature in its rear facing.
 This is treated as a piercing attack.

-**Toxin Laced Quills**: Anytime the quillier's quill attack is a critical hit, it is treated as a toxic attack.
+**Toxin Laced Quills**: Anytime the quillier's quill or pincturing quill attack is a critical hit, it is treated as a toxic attack.